Creamy Pesto Butter Beans

 ¼ cup water

-½ cup finely grated parmesan cheese (1 oz.) plus more for topping
+½ cup freshly finely grated parmesan cheese (1 oz.) plus more for topping

 Instructions

-In a large pan over medium heat, melt butter.
-Add garlic and cook until fragrant, about 1 minute.
+In a large pan over medium heat, melt the butter.
+Add the garlic and cook until fragrant, about 1 minute.
 Add reserved butter beans and toss to coat in the garlicky butter.

-Add heavy cream, water, ¼ tsp. kosher salt, red chili flakes, and reserved ¼ cup bean juice.
-Bring to a simmer and cook, stirring often, until thickened, 3-4 minutes.
+Add heavy cream, water, ¼ tsp. kosher salt, red chili flakes, and reserved ¼ cup liquid from the bean can.
+Bring to a simmer and cook, stirring often, until slightly thickened, 3-4 minutes.
 Stir in cheese until melted.

-Remove from heat and stir in pesto just until combined.
+Remove the pan from the heat and stir in the pesto just until combined.
 Top with basil and serve immediately.

 Comments